Ghosts Next Door

 Lily and Her Sisters

-During the time of his boyhood, my grandfather lived on the part of 2nd avenue that is now the freeway.
+My grandfather lived on the part of 2nd Avenue that is now the freeway when he was a boy.
 He said he was awoken late one night by the sound of someone crying.

 He was surprised that the noise did not disturb his father, who was a very light sleeper and not pleasant to deal with if his slumber was interrupted for no good reason.
-The crying went on for a time, and once my grandfather realized that no one other than himself had heard it, he went out the front door and stood perfectly still.
-When the crying came again, he knew that its origin was on the other side of the fence, which belonged to his neighbor, Mr. Wong.
+The crying continued for a while, and once my grandfather realized that no one else had heard it, he went out the front door and stood perfectly still.
+When the crying came again, he knew its origin was on the other side of the fence, which belonged to his neighbor, Mr. Wong.

-Peering over, he saw a young girl with her arms folded in front of her, weeping ever quietly.
-He said that he’d asked the young girl why she was so sad?
+Peering over, he saw a young girl with her arms folded in front of her, weeping quietly.
+He said he'd asked the young girl why she was so sad?
 The girl replied that the man who owned the house met her in the old country.
 He brought her to his home, where he cared for her daily.
 In return, she had given him many happy hours of conversation and sustenance of the mind and spirit.
-On his next trip to the homeland, he gathered her six remaining sisters and brought them back as payment for the young girl’s kindness and attentiveness to his needs.
+On his next trip to the homeland, he gathered her six remaining sisters and brought them back as payment for the young girl's kindness and attentiveness to his needs.
 The young girl told my grandfather that they lived as one happy family.
-He had even gone so far as to introduce her and her sisters to his friends and colleagues who were very well pleased with how beautiful they all were, but none as beautiful as the young girl to whom my grandfather spoke.
+He had even gone so far as to introduce her and her sisters to his friends and colleagues, who were very well pleased with how beautiful they were, but none as beautiful as the young girl my grandfather spoke to.

 "Then what's wrong?"
 My grandfather asked.
 "Why are you crying?"

-The young girl said that suddenly the man gave less and less attention to her and her six sisters and hardly participated in the reciprocal intercourse of his conversational needs and theirs.
-Finally, the man retired to his room and never came out for several days.
+The young girl said that suddenly, the man gave less and less attention to her and her six sisters and hardly participated in the reciprocal intercourse of his conversational needs and theirs.
+Finally, the man retired to his room and has yet to come out.

 "Would you," the girl asked my grandfather, "inquire of him tomorrow and see what the matter might be?
 My sisters and I are worried."